 When drinking in watering holes in the border area between Germany and Denmark you'll often see a tall jar glass filled with rust-colored pickled eggs submerged in a slightly muddy-looking liquid on the table.
 In Denmark these are called "Solæg" and supposedly originated from the region of Southern Jutland (Jutland being the Danish peninsula connected to Northern Germany).

-Entries tagged with 'Snapshots from Germany'
+'Snapshots from Germany' on Serious Eats

 As the name indicates, the typical Leberwurst is a sausage that includes liver, usually pork.
 The actual liver content, however, will normally never exceed 25% with the remainder made up of minced pork cuts, speck, fat, seasoned with salt, pepper and other spices and herbs such as marjoram.

 Imbiss is a general German term for small food stand or street food shop, usually tiny and locally run (often a family operation).
 There are thousands of imbisses around Berlin, serving everything from the standard currywurst, pizza, or döner kebab to the more exotic such as Nepali vegetarian dishes, Russian red beat soups, Copenhagen-style hot dogs, and Korean food.

 Like Maultasche, Spätzle is a signature Swabian dish from Baden-Württemberg, arguably one of the most interesting culinary regions of Germany.
 Spätzle is essentially an egg noddle served either plain as a side dish or as a main course typically with cheese, onions and speck.